 To better understand this, let’s look at some hard numbers.

-- When comparing LED bulbs to incandescent, the former uses 85% less energy overall
+- When comparing LED bulbs to incandescent light characteristics, the former uses 85% less energy overall

 - Right now, it’s estimated that there about one billion LED and CFL bulbs in circulation